 Participants must be Harvard University students who participate for study pool credit or community volunteers (i.e., no monetary compensation.)
 One thousand (1000) Harvard University students and volunteers from the Boston community between the ages of 18-50 will be recruited.

 (c) Describe how permission has been obtained from cooperating institution(s)--school, hospital, corporation, prison, or other relevant organization.
 (Append letters.)
 Is the approval of other research compliance committees or another Institutional Review Board required?

-The entire study will be conducted by members of Dr. Ellen Langer’s laboratory (Chiara Haller, Andrew Reece, Jonah Friedman, Amanda Ie, Christelle Ngnoumen).
+The entire study will be conducted by members of Dr. Ellen Langer’s laboratory (Chiara Haller, Andrew Reece, Jonah Friedman, Amanda Ie, Christelle Ngnoumen, Xueying Luo, Sigal Zilcha).
 Thus, the approval of other research compliance committees or other Institutional Review Boards is not required.

 (d) What do subjects do, or what is done to them, or what information is gathered?
 (Append copies of instructions, tests, questionnaires, or interview guides to be used.)
 How many times will observations, tests, etc., be conducted?
 How long will their participation take?
 Are interviews to be tape recorded or videotaped?